Top Change Risks and How to Overcome Them Conversation-by-Conversation

 3. Phase 3: As You Make Change Happen

 Inadequate change communication, training, or empowerment of managers and teams throughout the organization.
-Change management simulations are a great way to help people navigate the change curve.
+Change management simulations are a great way to help individuals and teams navigate the change curve.

 4. Phase 4: As You Make Change Stick